mudoki/dde-interop-standards/README.md

 # Standards for Interoperable Decentralised Data Exchange

-Statuses verified May 2026.
 Organised by the four interoperability layers (Technical, Semantic, Legal, Organisational) of the European Interoperability Framework.
 "RF" = royalty-free.
 "RDF-native" indicates whether the standard plugs directly into the Semantic Web stack or